 - 1 cup (2 sticks) salted butter softened

 - 1 cup sugar

 - 1 large egg

-Bake for 6 to 8 minutes.
+- Bake the cookies for 6 to 8 minutes.
 The cookies should not brown around the edges.
-Remove from the oven and let. the cookies cool on the pans for 3 to 5 minutes before transferring to a wire rack.
-Once cool, frost with cookie glaze or frosing.
+Remove from the oven and let the cookies cool on the pans for 3 to 5 minutes before transferring to a wire rack.

 - Once cool, frost the cookies with cookie glaze, your favorite frosting, or a batch of royal icing.